 Queens Own Royal West Kent Museum

-Museums and Galleries in Maidstone
+Museums & Galleries in Maidstone

 With the many museums in Kent, a trip to Maidstone means you are certain to observe and absorb plenty of art and history.
 Museums, galleries and theatres make Maidstone the perfect place for a cultured break.

 The Tyrwhitt-Drake Museum of Carriages is dubbed the finest collection of horse-drawn vehicles in Europe.
-The unique collection of more than 60 vehicles includes: grand carriages, ornate sleights and even an original ice cream cart.
+The unique collection of more than 60 vehicles includes: grand carriages, ornate sleighs and even an original ice cream cart.
 The museum is located in the beautiful 14th century Archbishops' Palace Stable.

-Lashenden Air Warfare Museum has wartime exhibits and memorabilia from both Britain and Germany on display dating from 1911 to the present day, including a pilot less VI flying bomb, log books, ration books and many photographs.
+Lashenden Air Warfare Museum has wartime exhibits and memorabilia from both Britain and Germany on display dating from 1911 to the present day, including a pilotless VI flying bomb, log books, ration books and many photographs.

-Don't forget the Dog Collar Museum at Leeds Castle: a unique collection of historic and fascinating dog collars, the only of its kind in Great Britain.
+Don't forget the Dog Collar Museum at Leeds Castle: a unique collection of historic and fascinating dog collars, the only one of its kind in Great Britain.